Women speaking to a group

 They can then add their ideas and begin the process of flushing out the details.

-Time and time again I have seen the greatest skeptics of change become their fiercest advocates if they are given the time and space to react to the vision and make suggestions that more closely align with their personal experience and knowledge.
+Time and time again I have seen the greatest skeptics of change become the fiercest advocates if they are given the chance to react to the vision and make suggestions that more closely align with their personal experiences.

 You gain advocates for your vision when you can articulate what you are working towards and bring them along with you.